swiftly-solution/documentation/src/docs/scripting/events/gameevents/onservershutdown.md

 ---

 # OnServerShutdown
-This event is triggered when server shut down
+This event is triggered when server_shutdown is triggered.
 ::: tabs
 @tab Lua
 ```lua